medialab/xan/docs/cmd/stats.md

     -a, --approx             Compute approximated statistics.
     --nulls                  Include empty values in the population size for computing mean and standard deviation.
-    -p, --parallel           Whether to use parallelization to speed up counting.
+    -p, --parallel           Whether to use parallelization to speed up computation.
                              Will automatically select a suitable number of threads to use based on your number of cores.
 Use -t, --threads if you want to indicate the number of threads yourself.